What Damages Are Recoverable in a Personal Injury Claim?

 5. Wrongful death

 Wrongful death claims are often brought by the family members of personal injury victims who have been killed as a result of an accident.
 Often, this personal injury occurs because of someone else’s negligence, or by an intentional bad act.
 Under Louisiana Law, a family member must have the legal standing to bring a wrongful death action.
 Louisiana Law allows spouses to bring a wrongful death action.
 It also allows parents to bring an action on behalf of minor children.
-The rules regarding who after the spouse or parents of minor children are case dependant.
+The rules regarding who after the spouse or parents of minor children are case dependent.

 See our section on wrongful death for more information.